tryscer/flock/flock-music.md

 *(yor… soyoung and beau… ti-fohl…)*

 When we heard the news on the radio I felt like a truck has rammed itself into my stomach.
-Barry stopped the car and I felt like we were still moving; I put my hand on Barry’s shoulder, trying to right myself, feeling I would fall at any moment.
+Barry stopped the car next to the Buzz billboard and I felt like we were still moving; I put my hand on Barry’s shoulder, trying to right myself, feeling I would fall at any moment.
 ​	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
 “I mean, I never really knew him.
 Or have I?”
 ​	“I don’t know why I’m crying, either,” said Alice.
 “Eleanore, do you know why you’re crying?”
 ​	“Shut up, girl,” said Eleanore, sobbing.